JakeFlasher/stackedit-app-data/New Plan.md

 ---

 I hope this helps you in extending your research and achieving further simulation speedups while preserving performance metrics.
-If you have any further questions or need clarification on any part of the implementation, feel free to ask!
+If you have any further questions or need clarification on any part of the implementation, feel free to ask
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NzIwMDkxOSwxMTIxMjQ1NTQzLDIwMj
+eyJoaXN0b3J5IjpbMTYyNDU2NTE2MiwtNzg3MjAwOTE5LDExMj
-UxMDkyMDQsLTQ3ODk3MCwxMDQ3NjIzNDMxLDkyMzY1MDM2OCwt
+EyNDU1NDMsMjAyNTEwOTIwNCwtNDc4OTcwLDEwNDc2MjM0MzEs
-MTA0Mzk5NDU2M119
+OTIzNjUwMzY4LC0xMDQzOTk0NTYzXX0=
 -->